Hurricanes and healthcare—how can reinsurance help us?

 Perhaps you’re already familiar with reinsurance, but if you’re not, it’s basically an insurance policy for insurance policies—hence the name “reinsurance.”
 In a nutshell: a primary insurance company purchases coverage on its own policies from a reinsurance company.
 Then, in the event of a catastrophe, the reinsurer is responsible for covering an agreed-upon portion of the loss, preventing the primary insurer from defaulting.

 This isn’t a perfect metaphor, but it’s a little like parents co-signing a loan for their adult child, which distributes the risk.
 If all goes well, the child stays solvent and makes the payments, and the parents never have to step in and pay the debt.
 But if a personal disaster occurs, the bank still gets paid what it’s owed and the child is protected from bankruptcy.

 This is how, when an Irma-level natural disaster strikes, the people of an entire region are able to rebuild their homes and businesses, because their insurance companies have “parents” to step in and help pay out the claims.

-That is a very high-level overview, and if you would like more details, we’ve included a short section at the end that outlines the primary ways reinsurance is utilized.
+Note: This is a very high-level overview.
+If you would like more of the nitty-gritty, we’ve included a short section at the end that outlines the primary ways reinsurance is utilized.

 But we’re going to move on now to our battered and befuddled healthcare industry.
 Because the same notions being used for property are being applied in innovative ways by State and Federal governments to help steady health insurance premiums.